fidarit/dotnet-test-reporter-gitea/README.md

-# Dotnet Test Reporter
+# Dotnet Test Reporter (Gitea version)
-#### A GitHub action to parse test & coverage results and post them as a PR comment.
+#### A Gitea action to parse test & coverage results and post them as a PR comment.
 - The action can process dotnet test results (a single or multiple `.trx` files), if there are any failing tests the action will fail.
 This allows integrating the action into your CI pipeline to short circuit and prevent further build/deploy operations as well as merging the code that caused tests to fail.
 - Optionally, test coverage can also be provided (a single opencover or cobertura `.xml` file) as well as a minimum coverage percentage threshold.
 If the threshold is provided and the coverage is not sufficient the action will fail.
-- The action also generates a [workflow summary](https://github.com/bibipkins/dotnet-test-reporter#summary-example) - a more detailed overview of processed tests and test coverage.
-For your convenience you can see the summary by following the link in the [comment](https://github.com/bibipkins/dotnet-test-reporter?tab=readme-ov-file#comment-example).
+- The action also generates a [workflow summary](#summary-example) - a more detailed overview of processed tests and test coverage.
+For your convenience you can see the summary by following the link in the [comment](#comment-example).
-- The action allows many configurations to suit your needs, please visit the [Inputs](https://github.com/bibipkins/dotnet-test-reporter#Inputs) and [Examples](https://github.com/bibipkins/dotnet-test-reporter#Examples) sections.
+- The action allows many configurations to suit your needs, please visit the [Inputs](#Inputs) and [Examples](#Examples) sections.
 #### Comment example
 ![image](https://user-images.githubusercontent.com/16402446/209407863-2c0d0b3a-99e6-4489-8e1d-a2308102634f.png)
 #### Summary example